StrickTechnologies/Strick.PlusCon/docs/grid.md

 The `HasCells` property returns a boolean indicating whether or not the column has any cells (i.e. whether or not the grid has any rows). *The `Cells` collection is readonly -- to add rows to a grid, use the `Rows` collection, or one of the `AddRow` methods of the `Grid` object.*

+The optional `Name` property of a column can be used to identify it within the grid.
+There is an indexer that takes a string argument to return the column with the matching name (e.g., `myGrid.Columns["ColumnName"]`).

 The `GridColumn` class has `Find`, `FindFirst`, `FindRows` and `FindFirstRow` methods that will perform a search of all the columns's cells.